 Used in conjunction with the Human Effectiveness Directorate studies on JTAC simulator training, the Grayling JFIRES dome is comprised of a 4-meter dome with 4 MetaVR VRSG channels, an installed BSI MACE instructor operator station, a MACE person-in-the-loop pilot station with 1 VRSG channel dedicated to out-the-cockpit views and another VRSG channel for the sensor view.
 The dome has a 4-meter spherical screen, which gives a JTAC trainee a 160° to 170° horizontal field of view.
 The JTAC trainee also has two additional VRSG channels available for a monocular/binocular used for laser range finding and target designation as well as a full motion video ROVER-type feed for external targeting information.
 The simulator has a variety of DIS tools, including DIS radios and a DIS recorder.
 The instructor can control all constructive entities (including attacking aircraft and artillery), as well as ground entities and threats.

-The JTAC TRS protoype, built by Lockheed Martin, uses 19 VRSG channels, 14 of which are for the dome itself.
+The JTAC TRS simulator built by Lockheed Martin, uses 19 VRSG channels, 14 of which are for the dome itself.
 There are 7 VRSG channels for 360-degrees around the bottom half of the dome, and another 7 channels for the top half of the dome.
 The remaining VRSG channels are used for various emulated hand-held command and control (C2) devices inside the dome (binoculars, laser range finders, and so on), a sound channel, and a single AAR/stealth channel.
-The simulator is a high fidelity, realistic, fully immersive, real-time visual environment with sensor, simulator, and database correlation.
 The DIS/HLA compliant system interoperates with legacy systems and provides the capability to network with other air and ground simulators, including simulators of the A-10 program.

 * The information on this web page is not an endorsement by the Air Combat Command or the Air National Guard of MetaVR products.